You are here

 Books to be reviewed include academic studies and reports.
 Academic dissertations are typically not reviewed.

-The books are ultimately selected by the reviews editor and the reviews are written on commission, but the editor also welcomes suggestions from aspiring reviewers.
+The books are ultimately selected by the book reviews editor and the reviews are written on commission, but the editor also welcomes suggestions from aspiring reviewers.

 Suggestions of titles